biocore/qurro/CONTRIBUTING.md

 ## Before submitting a pull request to Qurro

-You should check that 1) all the tests pass (i.e. `make test` succeeds), and 2) the code is properly formatted (i.e. `make stylecheck` succeeds).
-If you'd like to fix the code's formatting automatically, you can just run `make style` (some code might require a slight bit of manual tweaking afterwards to get things working).
+Both of the following criteria should be followed:

+1. All the tests pass (i.e. `make test` succeeds).
+2. The code is properly formatted (i.e. `make stylecheck` succeeds).

+Assuming all of Qurro's development dependencies are installed, you can run `make style` to perform auto-formatting.
+(In rare occasions I've observed black and flake8 disagreeing, in which case you'd need to manually resolve the problem to get `make stylecheck` to pass.
+But I don't think this should happen very often or at all by this point -- contact me if you have questions.)

 ## Acknowledgements